ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 ## Adding clusters to vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingviewingclusters-adding}

-The number of clusters that can be added to an instance depends on the instance version:
+### Before you add clusters
+{: #vc_hybrid_addingviewingclusters-before-add}

+* Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * For instances that were deployed in (or upgraded to) V2.5 and later, the number of clusters, hosts, and VMs determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware sizing guidelines and limits for your deployment.
-* For instances that were deployed in (or upgraded to) V2.3 and later, you can add up to 10 clusters.

 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){:new_window}.
+* For instances that were deployed in (or upgraded to) V2.3 and V2.4, you can add up to 10 clusters.

 ### System settings
 {: #vc_hybrid_addingviewingclusters-adding-sys-settings}